 From the moment I knew I was coming in here I was trying to bring her with me.
 I just didn't want to be separated from her at all...

+During the interview she sits on her mother's knee eating a freshly baked chocolate chip cookie - which Rebecca proudly hands around the room - and watches everything that's going on around her intently.
 A normal day, one without a stranger interviewing her mother and cameras set up in her lounge, starts with Molly getting up and having breakfast with the other kids who live in her house - a girl and a boy, both babies.

+"After breakfast we clean the house, clean our rooms and then I go to work in the garden," Rebecca says.
+"I exercise regularly with a couple of other prisoners, we get on the bikes in the exercise rooms.
+We go for walks, we go to the library.
 "You're just doing the things with your baby that you do at home, to a point.
 And it definitely makes your sentence easier to handle.
 You get to focus on your baby and that's all it's about, your baby.
 You just get on with that."
 T

 It was really hard bringing Molly into prison, but once you settle in you realise how very lucky you are.